MilkaLichtblau/BA_Laura/README.md

 # BA_Laura

-Benchmarking for Fair Machine Learning Algorithms
+<heading>Benchmarking for Fair Machine Learning Algorithms<heading>

 This repository provides a framework with benchmarks for four fair ranking algorithms.